AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/editing-production-program.md

 # Editing a Production Program {#create-production-program}

-Users with requisite permission can now edit a Production program, allowing them to do the following in a self-service manner:
+Users with requisite permissions can now edit a Production program, allowing them to do the following in a self-service manner:

 * Add Sites solution to an existing program with Assets (or vice-versa).
 * Remove Sites (or Assets) from an existing program with both Sites and Assets.